Exemption for property sales between related persons

 • The property includes a housing unit that each individual lived in as their primary residence while they owned the property

 Example 2: Lee and Aaron, who are friends and not otherwise related, purchase a house together on September 1, 2025, and live in that house as their primary residence for the entire time they own the property together.
-If on December 31, 2026 (more than 365 consecutive days later), Lee decides to sell his interest in the house to Aaron, Lee will be exempt from the BC home flipping tax because Aaron and Lee meet the requirements for being related individuals.
+If on December 31, 2026 (more than 365 consecutive days later), Lee decides to sell his interest in the house to Aaron, Lee will be able to claim an exemption from the BC home flipping tax for the sale because Aaron and Lee meet the requirements for being related individuals.

 Exemption for persons related to corporations